Engineering - General Information

 |PHYS 101||Physics I||3|

 as required by the program of study, before enrolling in any 300 level engineering courses.
 A grade of C (2.0) or higher is required in MATH 286 Differential Equations prior to taking any 400 level engineering courses.

-The following courses are included in those which are allowed no more than three grades less than a C (i.e., no grades of C-, D+, or D).
+In addition, the following program-specific courses are also included in those which are allowed no more than three grades less than a C (i.e., no grades of C-, D+, or D).

 |CHEM 309||Physical Chemistry I||3|

 |PHYS 201||Wave Theory of Light and Matter||3|

 A student is permitted no more than three grades below a C (2.0) in engineering courses.
 If a student earns less than a C (2.0) in more than three engineering courses, the student must repeat one or more of the courses with a grade of C (2.0) or higher.
 The course(s) to be repeated will be determined in consultation with and approval of the Assistant Dean of Engineering.